Preston Sturges: From Broadway to Hollywood

 For the remainder of the 1930s, Sturges operated under the strict auspices of the studio system, working on a string of scripts, some of which were shelved, sometimes with screen credit and sometimes not.
 While he was highly paid, earning $2,500 a week, he was unhappy with the way directors were handling his dialogue, and he resolved to take creative control of his own projects.
 He accomplished this goal in 1939 by trading his screenplay for The Great McGinty (written six years earlier) to Paramount in exchange for the chance to direct it.
 Paramount promoted the unusual deal as part of the film's publicity, saying that Sturges had received just ten dollars.
 Sturges's success quickly paved the way for similar deals for such writer–directors as Billy Wilder and John Huston.
 Sturges said, "It's taken me eight years to reach what I wanted.
-But now, if I don't run out of ideas – and I won't – we'll have some fun.
+But now, if I don't run out of ideas—and I won't—we'll have some fun.
 There are some wonderful pictures to be made, and God willing, I will make some of them."

+In 1941, Sturges opened the Players, a three-story restaurant and nightclub, at 8225 Sunset Boulevard, across from the Chateau Marmont. with a drive-in on the ground floor and a French restaurant on the top floor with a revolving bandstand.
+Sturges worked on movies all day and then hung out all evening at the Players.
+His investments in entrepreneurial projects, such as Sturges engineering company, and the Players restaurant, were ongoing net losses.
+Despite being at one point, the third highest paid man in America, for writing, directing, producing, and numerous other Hollywood projects, he was often known to borrow money (from his stepfather, his studio, and others).